ilteoood/flutter_i18n/README.md

 ### `NetworkFileTranslationLoader` configuration

 Behaviour of this loader very similar as `FileTranslationLoader`.
-The main different that we load translations from `NetworkAssetBundle` instead of `CachingAssetBundle`.
+The main difference that we load translations from `NetworkAssetBundle` instead of `CachingAssetBundle`.

 Below you can find the name and description of the accepted parameters.